JKP Application Development Services.

 Referring to a table from another workbook

-Even tough I mentioned that a table is also stored as a range name there is a peculiarity.
+Even though I mentioned that a table is also stored as a range name there is a peculiarity.
 The range name points only to the data rows of the table.
 The header row is NOT included.
 This means that if you want to create a pivot table on data that is in a table in another workbook you need to use a syntax that differs from the old days.

 Normally you would refer to a range name "TableName" in workbook "WorkbookName.xls" using: [WorkbookName.xls]!TableName